IDEA StatiCa Tutorial – Robot Structural Analysis BIM link

 We open the Code-check manager again (Add-Ins – IDEA StatiCa – Connection).
 We update the model by the Synchronize button.

+The export wizard is opened again.
 We merge the columns by OK button and set them as bearing.
 We press Next.

 To save some computational time, we select only one load case (ULS100) in the last step.

 The export of the updated project is finished and we can see that the cross section of the member B351 was changed.

 We can edit the STUB1 operation and recalculate the project.